tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Implement bulk import/export for demands
 - [ ] Add more detailed documentation for the demand calculation formulas
 - [ ] See if pagy can provide usesr selectable page size
+- [ ] Data revision management
 - [ ] Customize devise views
+- [ ] Customize devise users:
+   - Allow users to self register through devise, edit their own profile and user name, email, password.
+   - Insert an admin approval in the confirmation process
+   - Disable destroy, because the [future] change history will have links to users making changes.
+We may need to historise user name changes as well, that's a future problem.
+The revision management system may well include some sort of active/inactive status features.

 ## Architecture Considerations
 - [ ] Evaluate if we should move to a more modular architecture